WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	NSDictionary *item = @{ @"text" : itemText.text, @"complete" : @(NO) };
 	````

-	Replace this with the following code:
+	Replace this with the following code.

 	````objective-c
 	// Get a reference to the AppDelegate to easily retrieve the deviceToken